The-Cooler-King/practice/linked-list/DOCUMENTATION.md

 # 📘 Linked List Module Documentation

-This module implements a basic singly linked list using two core classes:
+A Python module implementing a custom singly linked list from scratch, with optional index map for O(1) lookups.
+Includes cycle detection, in-place reversal, and iteration support.
+Designed for learning, testing algorithms, and exploring hybrid data structures.

+Main Classes:
 - `Node`: Represents an element in the list
 - `LinkedList`: Provides operations for managing a sequence of nodes